jaswon/osu-dreamer/README.md

                         number of steps to sample --num_samples NUM_SAMPLES
-                        number of maps to generate --bpm BPM             BPM of audio (not required)
+                        number of maps to generate

+timing arguments:
+  --bpm BPM             tempo of the whole song in BPM --timing_points_from TIMING_POINTS_FROM
+                        beatmap file to take timing points from --timing_points TIMING_POINTS
+                        list of pipe-separated timing points in `OFFSET:BEAT_LENGTH:METER` format (optional)

 metadata arguments:
   --title TITLE         Song title - must be provided if it cannot be determined from the audio metadata